nursoltan-s/pugetive.com/README.md

 Pugetive.com
 ============

-I've migrated the site to toddgehman.com, but serving the repo named after the previous location.
+I've migrated the site to toddgehman.com, but still serving the pugetive.com repo.

+    I've temporarily disabled code climage because it started analyzing crap I threw into my doc directory, and I suddently when from a near-4.0 grade avg to a failing maintainability grade.
+Whoops!

 Server Setup/Maintenance
 ------------------------